 Acupuncture continues to be used to treat pain and its effectiveness is supported by research.
 Although there are a few conundrums in reporting pain levels and standardizing research done on the topic, results have been promising enough to support the healing effects of the practice.

-This article has been reviewed by the Scientific Writing Team Lead of Esurgi : Ishtiak Ahmed Chowdhury
+This article has been approved and reviewed by the Scientific Writing Team Lead of Esurgi : Ishtiak Ahmed Chowdhury

 - Brinkhaus, B., Witt, C. M., Jena, S., Linde, K., Streng, A., Wagenpfeil, S., Irnich, D., Walther, H. U., Melchart, D., & Willich, S. N. (2006).
 Acupuncture in patients with chronic low back pain: a randomized controlled trial.
 Archives of internal medicine, 166(4), 450–457. https://doi.org/10.1001/archinte.166.4.450